pleabargain/storyboard/pros_cons_tab/pros_cons_events.md

 quit your job
 Rammstein Concert
 read a book
+read a book about my industry
+read a fun book
 read the entire Bible
 read the entire Koran
 read the entire Mahabharata
 ride a horse on the beach
+SCRUM management system
 select a vendor
 sing karaoke
 start building a new house
+start your own business
 system efficiency with X architecture take a course take a walk in the forest